Grand Rapids Griffins

-The Grand Rapids Griffins are a professional hockey team in the American Hockey League (AHL) based in Grand Rapids, Michigan, and play home games at Van Andel Arena.
-They are the AHL affiliate to the Detroit Red Wings of the National Hockey League and are the 2013 and 2017 Calder Cup champions.
+The Grand Rapids Griffins are a professional ice hockey team based in Grand Rapids, Michigan.
+They compete in the American Hockey League (AHL), playing their home games at Van Andel Arena.
+They are the AHL affiliate to the Detroit Red Wings of the National Hockey League, and are the 2013 and 2017 Calder Cup champions.

 The franchise began in the now-defunct International Hockey League in 1996 and merged into the AHL in 2001.
 Three players have since had their numbers retired.

 Franchise history

 The return of professional hockey to Grand Rapids

 The team is the third International Hockey League (IHL) franchise in Grand Rapids, following the Grand Rapids Rockets of the 1950s and the Grand Rapids Owls of the late 1970s, and owes its existence to the construction of a 10,000-plus capacity arena in the downtown area.
 Following the project's authorization, Amway executives Dave Van Andel and Dan DeVos formed West Michigan Hockey, Inc., in January 1995 with the intent of securing a minor league hockey franchise.
 The group promptly began discussions with the IHL, American Hockey League (AHL) and East Coast Hockey League (ECHL) to gauge interest in the Grand Rapids market.
 Also that month, Bruce Saurs, owner of the IHL's Peoria Rivermen, visited Grand Rapids to discuss with the group potential relocation of his team.
 In April, however, the IHL's board of directors voted to waive one of its expansion criteria – that the city's metropolitan area comprise at least one million people – and grant West Michigan Hockey a franchise for US$7 million.
 The league ultimately was swayed by the community's response, which included over 8,000 season ticket requests, and the new, fully financed arena.